awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-mariadb.md

 ```

 **Important**
 After you have determined that your database connections use SSL/TLS and have updated your application trust store, you can update your database to use the rds\-ca\-2019 certificates\.
-For instructions, see step 3 in [Updating Your CA Certificate by Modifying Your DB Instance](UsingWithRDS.SSL-certificate-rotation.md#UsingWithRDS.SSL-certificate-rotation-updating)\.
+For instructions, see step 3 in [Updating your CA certificate by modifying your DB instance](UsingWithRDS.SSL-certificate-rotation.md#UsingWithRDS.SSL-certificate-rotation-updating)\.